Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

 We created two dockerfiles: one for the training and one for the prediction.
 We used standard Docker commands for to build and run these containers, like `docker build` and `docker run`, which facilitated a modular and efficient development process.
-This setup provided a streamlined, efficient pipeline, as it sperated the resource-intensive training phase from the leaner prediction phase.
+This setup provided a streamlined, efficient pipeline, as it seperated the resource-intensive training phase from the leaner prediction phase.

 ### Question 16